R&B singer Brown pulls out of Canada festival, shows canceled

 Neither the promoter nor Brown's publicist elaborated on the issues behind the cancellation.
 But the publicist did confirm that the Grammy winner suffered a non-epileptic seizure on August 9 in Los Angeles.

-The decision also comes after some sponsors, including Canadian telecom company Rogers Communications Inc. and Molson Coors Brewing Co., pulled their affiliation with the concert in Halifax, Nova Scotia, after Brown was named as a performer.
+The decision also comes after some sponsors, including Canadian telecom company Rogers Communications Inc. (RCIb.TO) and Molson Coors Brewing Co.
+(TAP.N), pulled their affiliation with the concert in Halifax, Nova Scotia, after Brown was named as a performer.

 "Our agreement to continue sponsorship of the series was made before Chris Brown's appearance was announced," Rogers spokeswoman Heather Robinson said.
 "However, as soon as he was confirmed as one of eight performers, we decided to withdraw our sponsorship."